Fran-98/gpu-data-api/README.md

-# GPU BENCHMARK SCORE API
+# GPU Benchmark score API
 This API has a database with average benchmark scores for every GPU on the market, it has some endpoints to compare different GPUs and to get the info from the database.

 *It was made as an educational project and as an example of an API made using python*